digitalgreenorg/coco/readme.md

 7)	Copy the media folder which contains the coco code into project/project_name folder.
 We now need to code two files, configs.js and dashboard.html file.
 8)	Configs.js file is used for configuring the forms.
 Each variable defined in this file either represents a server side model or a form.
 The dummy_config variable in the file represents a dummy configuration and describe the use of each of the options.
 9)	Dashboard.html have a list view as well as the add/edit view.
 The templates for these views need to be defines.
 The ids of these views needs to be same as that defined in configs.js.
 10)	Compile the js files using grunt.
-Go inside coco folder and type this command: ìgrunt roptimizeî into the command line.
+Go inside coco folder and type this command: "grunt roptimize" into the command line.
 This action will result into generation of main.js inside /media/coco/dist/scripts folder.
 If there are other js libraries which needs to be included in main.js files then do the require changes in /media/coco/app/scripts/main.js as well as /media/coco/gruntfile.js
 11)	Incremental download feature checks the server every 5 mins if there are updates on server which are not present on the client.
 These updates might have been made by some other user who is assigned same state/village/department etc. Whenever a user enters a data, server stores the timestamp of the entry along with the user as well as state/village/Department in the table serverlog.
 Following is the serverlog code to be written in models.py:

 	'''class ServerLog(models.Model):